QuocLam-io/positive-place-be/README.md

 - Custom sliding toggle to switch from "Positive Place" (to express gratitudes) and "Negative Space" (to expressive attitudes).
 - Negative Space and Positive Place are set to light and dark mode
 - Backend uses bcrypt and express sessions to provide password hashing for secure User Authentication
+- Mobile friendly
+- Floating cubes and glass panels with blur effect for calming effect to fit the tone
+- Desktop has a page dedicated to Software Engineering cohort

 ## Screenshots